n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 Why It’s Useful

 If you’ve got a sprawling collection of workflows, Make’s unlimited folders are a lifesaver, keeping everything organized without breaking a sweat.
-But if you value speed and simplicity or tend to forget the little things n8n’s activation toggle cuts through the noise, reducing errors and saving time.
+But if you value speed and simplicity or tend to forget the little things, n8n’s activation toggle cuts through the noise, reducing errors and saving time.

 Summary